icure/medtech-docs/sdks/how-to/how-to-manage-notifications.md

 ### Retrieving a Notification Using its Id

-In the following example, a Patient creates a Notification for a Healthcare Professional and then retrieves it using its id.
+In the following example, a Patient creates a Notification for a {{Hcp}} and then retrieves it using its id.

 <!-- file://code-samples/{{sdk}}/how-to/manage-notifications/index.mts snippet:creates a notification, then retrieves it-->